revaido/EE120-2AE8GB3/README.md

 At this point the device rebooted and took a few minutes before booting with the new firmware.

 Quite happy with that and now have a working EE120 & EE40 both bought cheaply as faulty.

+# Hidden features
+The EE120 on firmware 02.00.18 appears to be the same as James Mac White has writte in his great EE70 Github Wiki here - https://github.com/jamesmacwhite/hh70-ee/wiki/Hidden-features-and-settings